 Complications of Gynecologic Laparoscopic Surgery

-Complications of laparoscopy in gynecologic patients are reported to occur in 0.1 to 10 percent of all cases.1 Over one-half of these occur at entry in to the abdominal cavity.
-Approximately one-fourth of all injuries and one-half of bowel injuries are recognized postoperatively.2 Risk factors include prior abdominal surgery, endometriosis, pelvic infection, bowel distention, large pelvic masses, adhesions, cardiopulmonary disease and diaphragmatic hernias.
+Complications of gynecologic laparoscopy occur in 3 to 6 per 1000 cases, proportional to the complexity of the case.
+Approximately one-third to one-half occurs during initial access.
+There is no clear safety advantage associated with any specific entry technique (open, Veress needle, or direct trocar entry).
+Approximately one-fourth of all injuries and one-half of bowel injuries are recognized postoperatively.
+Risk factors include prior abdominal surgery, endometriosis, pelvic infection, bowel distention, large pelvic masses, adhesions, cardiopulmonary disease and diaphragmatic hernias.

-- Shirk GJ, Johns A, Redwine DB.
-Complications of laparoscopic surgery: How to avoid theman and how to repair them.
-J Minim Invasive Gynecol 2006; 13:352.
+Shirk GJ, Johns A, Redwine DB.
+Complications of laparoscopic surgery: How to avoid them and how to repair them.
+J Minim Invasive Gynecol 2006; 13:352-359.